The History of Skiing

 🪵 Old Norse roots – the word "ski"

-The word ski comes from the Old Norse ski, which means "split wood" or "wooden stick". A simple word – but loaded with history. It carries thousands of years of knowledge, journeys across frozen expanses, and the relationship between humans, snow, and silence. Through language, the heritage lives on, from ancient hunters to today's ski tourists.
+The wordskicomes from Old Norseskíð, which means "split wood" or "wooden stick". A simple word – but loaded with history. It carries millennia of knowledge, journeys across frozen expanses, and the relationship between humans, snow, and silence. Through language, the heritage lives on, from ancient hunters to today's ski tourists.